nmcl/books/README.md

 # books
-Materials for various books in progress.
+Materials for books in progress.

 Licences within specific subdirectories.